 To allow for smooth operations, Mr Muturi said the parking space at the Continental House will be closed with effect from Monday, March 24, and additional parking for legislators will be provided at the Comesa grounds KICC.

 Parliament had earlier said it would acquire all the buildings next to it to give way to Parliament’s Square but the plan was later abandoned since the PSC could not meet their asking price.

-MPs will on Tuesday move into the new chamber, which was refurbished at a cost of Sh960 million, paving way for the refurbishment of the old chamber in readiness for the 68-member senate that will take office after the March 4, 2013 polls.
+In June 2012, MPs moved into the new chamber that was refurbished at a cost of Sh960 million – paving the way for refurbishment of the old chamber that will house the Senate.